 The vision of the UNC Addiction Medicine Fellowship is to expand capacity for addiction treatment in North Carolina, with emphasis on training physicians in team-based care with an understanding of how to provide high quality addiction treatment to underserved populations.
 The fellowship is designed to prepare graduates for careers in community-based or academic Addiction Medicine.
 Graduates will have obtained competence in patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism and system-based practice at the level expected of a new practitioner and will be well-prepared for the addiction medicine board exam.
 Graduates from the program will have evidenced accomplishment of these goals as measured by evaluation of skills, knowledge, and attitude by various means during the fellowship.

 The following offers a wide array of training opportunities in addiction medicine with goal of teaching fellows about systems of care and collaborating across disciplines and professions.
 The fellows will work with physicians in Family Medicine, Anesthesia, Psychiatry, Pediatrics, OB/GYN and Preventive Medicine, while also working alongside Peer Support Specialists, Nurse Practitioners, Nurses, Psychologists and Case Managers.
-Some of the training opportunities include working on a Medically Supervised Detox Unit, Inpatient Pain Service and an Outpatient Pain clinic.
+Some of the training opportunities include working on an Inpatient Addiction Consult Service, Medically Supervised Detox Unit, Inpatient Pain Service and an Opioid Treatment Program.
 The fellows will also have opportunity to participate in implementation projects, one of which is integrating Peer Support Services coupled with medical management of substance use disorders in an inpatient setting.

 Addiction Treatment in North Carolina